INTERNATIONAL SEPTEMBER 2014

 Denmark to join in US led coalition

 Denmark on 26th September joined the U.S.-led coalition that is launching airstrikes on Islamic State militants in Iraq.
 Danish Prime Minister Helle Thorning-Schmidt said her government would send four operational planes and three reserve jets along with 250 pilots and support staff in the fight.
 The deployment will last for 12 months.
-Lawmakers in Denmark must also approve, but that is considered a formality.
+Lawmakers in Denmark must also approve, but that is considered a formality. - Egypt adjusts clock for the fourth time in 5 months

 The Egypt has changed its clock fourth time in less than five months.
 The switch between summer and winter time was abandoned after the 2011 uprising toppled long-ruling autocrat Hosni Mubarak, but then was abruptly revived this past May, when clocks sprung forward in a move aimed at alleviating rolling power blackouts.